 5. Web resources

-Membership for holders of the LFHom and above includes access to a password protected area of the website where visitors can take part in the discussion forum and get access to a range of resources exclusive to members.
+All members can gain access to the password protected area of the website where visitors can take part in the discussion forum and get access to a range of resources exclusive to members.

 6. Local group network

 A network of local groups throughout the UK and Republic of Ireland provide opportunities for CPD and the chance to make contact with other members either socially or to share experiences.